 Escobaria abdita Řepka & Vaško

-Escobaria abdita is a small, fascinating, geophytic cactus with a swollen subterranean root.
-The stem is up to 1.2 inches (3 cm) in diameter with short, ivory to chalk-white and more or less spindle-shaped spines.
-The flowers are small, white with light pink stripes on the tepals, up to 1.8 inches (4.5 cm) long and up to 1.4 inches (3.5 cm) in diameter.
-They are followed by up to 0.3 inch (0.8 cm) long fruits.
+Escobaria abdita is an attractive small geophytic cactus with a swollen root and stems with short, ivory to chalk-white spines.
+The stems are up to 1.2 inches (3 cm) in diameter.
+Flowers are small, white with light pink stripes on the tepals and yellow anthers.
+They are up to 1.8 inches (4.5 cm) long and up to 1.4 inches (3.5 cm) in diameter.
+Fruits are up to 0.3 inches (0.8 cm) long and about the same in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).